gevulotnetwork/taiko-demo/README.md

 Here is the [Gevulot installation guide](https://github.com/gevulotnetwork/gevulot/blob/main/INSTALL.md).

-Obtain the local key and node key.
-These

 You will need to obtain two keys for whitelisting later, namely, the local key and the node node.
 To display them, you will use the `gevulot show` command.